jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-III-05-checkpoint.md

 1, 3, 5, 7, 9, 11, 13, 15, 17, 19, 21, etc.

-the sums of which, taking successively one, two, three, four terms, etc. form the tbllowing series:
+the sums of which, taking successively one, two, three, four terms, etc. form the following series:

 1, 4, 9, 16, 25, 36, 49, 64, 81, 100, 121, etc.